davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 ## CS 161 - Intro to Computer Science

-### Homework: Black Jack
+### Final Project: Black Jack

-Business at David's Casino is flourishing, but customers have been complaining that they're getting a bit bored of rock-paper-scissors, coin flipping, and dice games.
-To scale up his business, David wants to host Black Jack, a popular game at most casinos, but he doesn't have the ability to staff more people.
-He wonders if you can write a program to play Black Jack with his customers.
+Business at David's Casino is flourishing, but customers have been complaining that they're getting a bit bored of rock-paper-scissors, coin flipping, and guessing combinations.
+To scale up his business, David wants to host Black Jack, a popular game at most casinos.
+He wants to hire you to write an electronic Black Jack player.
 David offers you 5% of all Black Jack winnings if you can properly implement the game, so you agree...

 <img width="200px" src="figures/BlackJack.jpg" />